acadadev/rosrider_doc/08_PROCEDURES/01_PID/README.md

     </div>
 </div>

-To get a list of parameters for `rosrider_node`, execute the following command:
+To view a list of parameters for `rosrider_node`, execute the following command:

 <div class="highlight notranslate position-relative">
   <div class="highlight">